-Identifying celebrities in TV Shows and movies can improve the user experience of many video platforms like YouTube and Netflix, and with the rise of modern technologies like machine learning, such interactive experience for watching videos is not only a use case that exist in science fictions, but will become a reality.
+Identifying celebrities in TV Shows and movies can improve the user experience of many video platforms like YouTube and Netfix, and with the rise of modern technologies like machine learning, such interactive experience for watching videos is not only a use case that exist in science fictions, but will become a reality.
 This paper is a baby step toward this exciting future, and with the transfer learning to train the 4 models, the best model is ResNet with validation accuracy of 98.64%.

-For future work, I would like to do three types of development.
-First, to further improve accuracy, I would train the model on more data.
-In this project I only have 500 images for each of the 10 celebrities, and hopefully in the future I will be able to get at least 1000 images for 50 different celebrities.
-Second, the system can be extended to recognize multiple celebrities in an image rather than only one.
-That would entail a two step process of detection and then recognition.
-Lastly, right now I only deploy a simple accuracy and confusion matrix approach (top-1 score) to compare different models.
-For a better comparison, I would include top-3 score.
-Eventually, I hope to match the identified celebrity with their ad sponsors so that I can help the video platforms to further monetize their online traffic (imagine when you see David Beckham show up on the screen, and Budweiser's ad also show up because David was signed by Budweiser to promote the product for the brand).
+For future work, would like to do three types of development.
+First, to further improve accuracy, I would train the model on more data in this project I only have 500 images for each of the 10 celebrities, and hopefully in the future I will be able to get a teast 100 images for 50 different celebrities.
+Second the system can be extended to recognize multiple celebrities in an image rather than only one.
+That would entail a two step process of detection and then recognizion.
+Lastly right now long delicity as maje accuracy and confusion matrix approach floor 1 socret to compare different models.
+For a better comparison, I would include top-3 socre.
+Eventually, I hope to match the identified celebrity with their ad sponsors so that I can help the video pattoms to Intern moralize their online traffic (imagine when you see David Beichman show up on the screen and Budweiser's ad also show up because David was signed but Butweiser for normal terms of the traffice. by Budweiser to promote the product for the brand).